Kefuri/CV/README.md

 ### The Palmer Catholic Academy (2015-2019)

-Chosen to be a Prefect in Year 11 and somehow elected by my peers for Deputy Head Boy in Year 13, I made the most of my time at school by putting myself out there for new challenges like the UKMT Senior Maths Challenge, and teaching younger students how to use Python for their Year 11 Computing coursework.
+Chosen to be a Prefect in Year 11 and elected by my peers for Deputy Head Boy in Year 13, I made the most of my time at school by putting myself out there for new challenges like the UKMT Senior Maths Challenge, and teaching younger students how to use Python for their Year 11 Computing coursework.